Introduction

 - Over what period you'd prefer to pay for it, including a once-off purchase

-- Which method of payment you'd prefer: Debit Order / EFT
+- Which method of payment you'd prefer: EFT / Credit Card / Debit Order

-- We'll then send you a Debit Order form to complete or an Invoice with our banking details.
+- We'll then send you an Invoice with our banking details or a Debit Order Form.

-As soon as your deposit payment or full payment has been received your course material is immediately
+As soon as your deposit payment or full payment has been received, your course material posted out within 72 hours and a tracking number will follow within 48 hours thereafter.

 Credit Card